 Innovations in farm equipment, biotechnology, and climate-smart agricultural practices have enabled farmers to produce even more on existing agricultural land.
 In a healthy market, increasing yields are a good thing for America’s farmers.
 However, instability in international trade markets and uncertainty in domestic markets can hurt producers.
 Biofuels and growing markets for other plant-based bioproducts can provide the stability and balance farmers are looking for to incentivize investments in further technology developments that can provide the solutions to many global challenges.

 Without strong markets for agricultural products, farmers can end up operating at a loss, defaulting on loan payments, or making the difficult decision to get out of the industry altogether.
 It may be difficult now to imagine, but think about what the world could look like with a successful, profitable domestic agriculture industry and the ways bioproducts can help achieve this critical goal.
 Biofuels and bioproducts are the catalyst for successful agriculture.
-Successful agriculture is key to solving some of the world’s most problems including climate change, poverty, hunger and disease.
+Successful agriculture is key to solving some of the world’s most pressing problems, including climate change, poverty, hunger and disease.
 POET is poised to change the world!

 Farmers are often incorrectly depicted as a culprit when it comes to climate change.
 In reality, farmers are the key to solving climate change.
 Carbon dioxide, the main greenhouse gas (GHG) that contributes to climate change, is used by plants as they grow.